Exact enumeration of satisfiable 2-SAT formulae: Conclusion

 Random 2-CNFs are fundamental objects in combinatorics and analysis of algorithms.
 Having exact expressions for 2-SAT formulae potentially opens many new possibilities to describe the properties of a typical 2-SAT formula.
 However, the analytic tools to extract the asymptotic of the coefficients of such generating functions are not yet developed.
 More specifically, the GF

-appearing in~\cref{th:satisfiable,th:variant:satisfiable} is a GF whose coefficients are growing faster than exponential for any fixed positive value of \( w \).
-One of the few tools for dealing with such divergent series is the Large Powers Theorem and its variations, which require specific representation with additional variables.
+appearing in~\cref{th:satisfiable,th:variant:satisfiable} is a GF whose coefficients are growing faster than exponentially for any fixed positive value of \( w \).
+One of the few tools for dealing with such divergent series is the Large Powers Theorem \cite[Theorem VIII.8]{flajolet2009analytic} and its variations, which requires a specific representation with additional variables.
 We expect that representation from~\cref{th:variant:satisfiable} will be helpful in this direction.
-Two other possiblities worth exploring are the formal integral representation of~\eqref{eq:scc:conclusion} (see \cite{flajolet2004airy} to grasp the difficulties involved) or to apply Bender's theorem \cite{Bender75} since the sequence is growing sufficiently quickly.
+Two other possibilities worth exploring are the formal integral representation of~\eqref{eq:scc:conclusion} (see \cite{flajolet2004airy} to grasp the difficulties involved) or an application of Bender's theorem \cite{Bender75} since the sequence is growing sufficiently quickly.

-Phase transitions are an intriguing phenomena, linking combinatorics, algorithmic and statistical physics.
+Phase transitions are intriguing phenomena, linking combinatorics, algorithmics and statistical physics.
 For example, the random instances of NP-complete problems that are difficult to solve for heuristics tend to appear inside the phase transition window \cite{achlioptas2008algorithmic}.
-Although 2-SAT is not computationally challenging algorithmic problem, its phase transition has for a long time eluded the application of existing combinatorial tools.
+Although 2-SAT is not a computationally challenging algorithmic problem, its phase transition has for a long time eluded the application of existing combinatorial tools.
 It has embodied the \emph{simplest unsolved problem} for various techniques at different times.
-The phase transition window was located first \cite{goerdt92,chvatalreed92,de2001random}, then the width of the window was obtained \cite{bollobas2001scaling}, but to the present day, a combinatorial description inside the transition window is still missing.
+Even though the phase transition window and its width have already been obtained \cite{goerdt92,chvatalreed92,de2001random,bollobas2001scaling}, to the present day, a combinatorial description inside the critical window is still missing.
 The present paper constitutes a step in that direction.

 \paragraph*{Acknowledgements.} The authors are grateful to Danièle Gardy for her support and encouragement.
 Sergey Dovgal was supported by the HÉRA project, funded by The French National Research Agency, grant no.: ANR-18-CE25-0002. Élie de Panafieu was supported by the Lincs (\url{www.lincs.fr}) and the Rise project RandNET, grant no.: H2020-EU.1.3.3.
 Vlady Ravelomanana is partly supported by the CNRS IRN Project ``Aléa Network''.